Say hi to these gluten-free cauliflower fritters! Nom, nom!

 Measure 2 1/2 cups of packed grated cauliflower and place into a large mixing bowl.

-Add eggs, gluten-free breadcrumbs, fresh herbs, salt and chili flakes and grated cheese.
+Add eggs, almond flour, fresh herbs, salt and chili flakes and grated cheese.

 Combine with a spatula until it forms a fritter batter that holds together.

 Use your hands to shape small fritters - you should make about 16 medium fritters with this recipe.
 The smaller and thinner they are the faster it will fry.
 Make sure you squeeze the batter very well into your hands to first form a ball.